 Famous Weddings and Divorces

 2002 - Actor Benjamin Bratt, weds actress-model Talisa Soto in San Francisco, CA

 Thomas Jefferson had lots of great rules to live by:

-Today, is the final day of the 2014 National Bake Week (April 7-13, 2014), so our Recipe of the Day is a Lightened Strawberry Bread made by Kerry, of Healthy Diet Habits!
+National Bake Week is April 4-10, 2022, so our Recipe of the Day is a Lightened Strawberry Bread made by Kerry, of Healthy Diet Habits!